 Liza and Rob Norman are the principals of Turnaround Marketing Communications and the authors of a wonderful resource for schools called The InspirED website.
 If you are not following them, I would suggest you do so.
 Though the content is geared primarily to independent private schools, there is a wealth of information about school marketing that parochial and charter schools can adapt to your own situation.

 They recently completed their 2017 Marcom (Marketing Communication) survey and it is full of great information about how other schools are responding to the increasingly competitive marketplace for students.
 This survey represents 200 private schools and 70% of the respondents were identified as Director of Marketing or Admissions.

 One of the things that I always tell my clients is that data is good, but data within context is even better.
 This report is a wonderful source of information for how other schools are addressing their marketing challenges.
 As you read the report, it will be interesting to see how you and your school compare to your peers.

 A few highlights that I thought were very interesting:

 There is a skill gap between the tools necessary to reach our customer and our ability to use them.

 We all know that to reach the Millennial customer, you must be in the digital space.
-Social media and inbound marketing has become the best and sometimes only way to reach our target customer.
+Social media and inbound marketing have become the best and sometimes only way to reach our target customer.
 When asked what skill or tactic respondents felt that they wanted to improve, it was generally in digital execution tactics:

 - 41% SEO (Search Engine Optimization)

-- 40% Key words
+- 40% Keywords